-Welcome.
-I’m excited to share my winter tablescape with you.
-It includes pretty, rustic elements with pine cones, bottle brush trees and diy chalkboards!
+Create a winter tablescape with pretty, rustic elements including pine cones, bottle brush trees and diy chalkboards!

 This post contains affiliate links at no extra cost to you.
 Please see my full disclosure here.